 Seeing proven success in Orange County, the leaders of Osceola County, Kissimmee and St. Cloud stepped up for pedestrian safety.
 They sought to bring change to their communities through an expansion of the Best Foot Forward coalition.

 After a year of planning, Best Foot Forward in Osceola was launched on October 31, 2017.
 Osceola county has 7 coalition partners working hard to change one behavior: getting more drivers to yield and stop for pedestrians in crosswalks

 Each year, the BFF Steering Committees choose a number of crosswalks to monitor and enforce.
-The steering committees are made of up city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
-Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, ones with engineering changes or counter-measures already planned.
+The steering committees are made up of city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
+Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, and ones with engineering changes or counter-measures already planned.

 Best Foot Forward launched in Osceola County on October 31, 2017, in the Osceola County Commission Chambers.
 At a packed house of community leaders, representatives from partner organizations voiced their support of the program during the official launch ceremony.

 - Mayor Jose Alvarez, City of Kissimmee

 - Linda Clarke, Nursing Program Specialist, Florida Department of Health in Osceola County